• Play the sound file

 Where's the money going to come from?
 Well, the rich must pay their share.
 He will call for all of us to make sacrifices.
 Congress must step up — put country before party.
 Partisan bickering must cease!
 If this wonderful new plan fails, it will be because the President's enemies obstructed it for narrow political purposes.
 Shame on them!

-04 — Schedule clash.
+04 — Schedule clash, executive v. legislature.
 You have to think that Obama and his lackeys really don't have a very firm grasp on the whole separation-of-powers business.
 Even under the feeblest, weaseliest, dimmest, most lackluster of leadership — and mind, I am not naming any names here — Congress is jealous of its constitutional status and privileges.